theengs/TPLUG01/docs/README.md

 <p align="left">
   <img src="./img/Theengs-plug01-orange.png">
 </p>
-1. From your smartphone do a Wifi search and look for a network starting by `OMG_`
+1. From your smartphone do a Wifi search and look for a Wifi network starting by `OMG_`
 <p align="left">
   <img src="./img/Theengs-plug01-wifi.png">
 </p>